bjmvictor/FlowWorklist/README.md

 2. Verify credentials in `config.json`
 3. Check network connectivity to database server
 4. Use `/test/database` endpoint in dashboard to diagnose
-5. Ensure all required database client libraries are installed (`pip install cx_Oracle`)
+5. Ensure all required database client libraries are installed in `/plugins`

 ### DICOM Client Receives Empty Worklist